Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

 Employment opportunities throughout all military bases on Okinawa are cyclical.
 Most jobs become available between May and October during the peak rotation period, however, there are openings available throughout the year.
-The vast majority of positions are with nonappropriated fund organizations and are recruited as part-time, intermittent or full-time.
-NAF job openings can be found online at the Kadena Human Resources Office website.
-Federal and civil service positions are also available on Kadena.
-Please refer to the USAJOBS and MCCS careers website for postings.
-MCCS also has a job distribution sign up website (https://www.mccsokinawa.com/mccsoki2015/_sub2015.1.0.aspx?cid=4295000436&pglot=4294999392) where personnel can receive OCONUS, CONUS and Okinawa wide job opportunities straight to their inbox.
+The majority of positions are with non-appropriated fund organizations and are recruited as part-time, intermittent or full-time.
+More information about NAF employment can be found online at the Kadena NAF Human Resources Office website https://www.kadenafss.com/naf-human-resources.
+Federal and civil service positions on Kadena can be found on the USAJOBS website at https://www.usajobs.gov/.
+For information about positions on other installations on Okinawa visit the Marine Corps Community Services careers website at https://careers.usmc-mccs.org/.

 The Military and Family Readiness Center offers transition assistance to those who are retiring, separating or considering separation from the military.